-Average annual precipitation is 730 millimetres (mm) unevenly distributed in space and time.
-Rainfall varies from 400 mm in the centre and east to 1,400 mm in the west, and occurs mainly from October to December and March to May.
+Privatised former agro-kombinats and farm co-operatives.
+Agro-Kombinats used to be vertically integrated agri-businesses managed by the state, which have large land holdings and operate on state owned land on usufruct rights basis, while the state holds the effective property rights.
+AKs are diversified in primary production, input production, agro-food processing activities, commercial storage and marketing services.
+Very often they were input suppliers and main buyers from the private farmers but indirectly through the Socially Owned Agriculture Cooperative, which have smaller land holdings and engage only in primary production mm in the west, and occurs mainly from October to December and March to May.
 In an average year, the evapo-transpiration is higher than rainfall, leaving crops with a water deficit of 250 mm in the west and 450 mm in the east.
 About 75 percent of the country is classified as a semi-arid region.
 The country is also very prone to droughts.